discordjs/discord.js/README.md

 ## Installation
 **Node.js 8.0.0 or newer is required.**
-Ignore any warnings about unmet peer dependencies, as they're all optional.
+Ignore any warnings about unmet peer dependencies as they are all optional.

 Without voice support: `npm install discord.js`
-With voice support ([node-opus](https://www.npmjs.com/package/node-opus)): `npm install discord.js node-opus`
+With voice support using ([node-opus](https://www.npmjs.com/package/node-opus)): `npm install discord.js node-opus`
-With voice support ([opusscript](https://www.npmjs.com/package/opusscript)): `npm install discord.js opusscript`
+With voice support using ([opusscript](https://www.npmjs.com/package/opusscript)): `npm install discord.js opusscript`

 ### Audio engines
-The preferred audio engine is node-opus, as it performs significantly better than opusscript.
-When both are available, discord.js will automatically choose node-opus.
+The preferred audio engine is node-opus as it performs significantly better than opusscript.
+If both are available, discord.js will automatically choose node-opus.
 Using opusscript is only recommended for development environments where node-opus is tough to get working.
-For production bots, using node-opus should be considered a necessity, especially if they're going to be running on multiple servers.
+For production bots, using node-opus should be considered a necessity, especially if they are going to be running on multiple servers.

 ### Optional packages
 - [zlib-sync](https://www.npmjs.com/package/zlib-sync) for significantly faster WebSocket data inflation (`npm install zlib-sync`)